Ts-Pytham/DotNet.AdvancedCollections/README.md

 #### Queue Type:

-- Deque: Is a double-ended queue, which is a type of data structure that allows items to be added and removed from either end of the queue.
+- **Deque**: A double-ended queue, which is a type of data structure that allows items to be added and removed from either end of the queue.
   This means that items can be added to the front or back of the queue, and can also be removed from the front or back of the queue.

 **Example in code:**